Wikipedia defines ‘Sustainable Living‘ as,

-At Wildwood Ranch, we offer a sustainable living community: Equestrian Estates.
-Equestrian Estates is one of Joplin’s most unique neighborhoods.
-This neighborhood is designed for families wanting to grow their own food, raise a limited number of animals or have a small orchard.
-Home sites are 1 to 5 acres featuring; paved road, underground power, natural gas, city water and sewer.
+At Wildwood Ranch, we offer a sustainable living community: Equestrian Estates: one of Joplin’s most unique neighborhoods.
+This neighborhood is designed for families wanting to grow their own food, raise a limited number of animals, or have a small orchard.
+Home sites are 1 to 5 acres featuring paved roads, underground power, natural gas, city water and sewer.
 So why would you want to live sustainably, anyway?
 Every day we make choices in our lives that affect the environment, climate, and other species.
 From what we eat to how many children we decide to have, there’s a lot we can do to reduce of environment footprint to leave more room for wild animals and plants.

 See our five tips to sustainable living below!

 Don’t just take your reusable shopping bags to the grocery store…take them everywhere.
 Haul them to the Farmer’s Market, the Dollar Store, the hardware store, or anywhere you shop!

 Make a small investment in a few shopping bags and reusable produce bags that will last several years, or better yet, make your own!